 Melissa Reeves is a speaker working with Kirkland Productions through Safe & Sound Schools.

-Dr. Melissa Reeves, Ph.D., NCSP, LPC is the immediate Past-President of the National Association of School Psychologists (2016-17).
+Dr. Melissa Reeves, Ph.D., NCSP, LPC is the past-president of the National Association of School Psychologists (2016-17).
 She is also a national certified school psychologist, licensed special education teacher, licensed professional counselor, and former district coordinator of social/emotional/behavioral services.
 She formerly worked for the Cherry Creek School District in Colorado and is currently an associate professor at Winthrop University.
 She most recently worked as a school psychologist at a preK-12 grade school.
 She teaches both undergraduate and graduate psychology courses for Winthrop, in addition to supervising graduate school psychology students in their field-based traineeship and internship placements.
 She has also previously provided mental health services in day treatment and residential treatment settings.

 Dr. Reeves is a co-author of the National Association of School Psychologists (NASP) PREPaRE School Crisis Prevention and Intervention curriculum, the first nationally disseminated school crisis prevention and intervention curriculum.
 She is also former Chair of the NASP National School Safety and Crisis Response Committee which provides consultation and support to school districts across the country after large scale crisis events including school shootings and natural disasters.
 She was a founding member of the Colorado Society of School Psychologists State-Wide Crisis Response Team, which trained school districts across Colorado in crisis response and was also a crisis responder to support students after Columbine.
 In addition to responding to various crises over the years, she travels both nationally and internationally training professionals in the areas of crisis prevention and intervention, threat and suicide assessment, the impact of trauma and PTSD on academic achievement, and cognitive behavior therapy in the school setting.
 She has conducted more than 250 workshops and presentations and works with schools on establishing a positive and safe school climate that focuses on prevention programs and positive discipline measures to decrease behavioral incidences while increasing academic achievement.
 She has also provided consultation and staff development training to United States Department of Defense Educational Activity Schools located on military installations.
 She also is involved in school safety and advocacy work with two parents who lost their children in the Sandy Hook tragedy.